t1/deployer/README.md

 - `artifact-id`: Defaults to the name of the deployment.
 - `version`: Mandatory.
 - `type`: `war`, `jar`, or `bundle`.
 Defautls to `war`.
-- `var`: The map of variables passed into a `bundle`.
+- `vars`: The map of variables passed into a `bundle`.
 Forbidden for other types.
 Defaults to empty map.

 ### LogHandlers